Recent Advances in Multi-Agent Human Trajectory Prediction: A Comprehensive Review: Trajectory Prediction and Evaluation

+Beyond the biases of $\text{minADE}_k$ and $\text{minFDE}_k$, more holistic metrics have been proposed to assess the global quality and consistency of multimodal prediction sets.
+The \emph{Area Under the minADE Curve} (AUC)~\citep{auc} summarizes the expected minimum ADE obtained when randomly sampling $K$ trajectories among the $N$ generated ones, for all $K \in \{1,\dots,N\}$.
+Unlike Top-$k$ metrics, which evaluate only the best subset of predictions, AUC provides a global measure of the overall prediction set quality across all sampling budgets.

-Another metric for multimodal prediction that focuses on the quality of the predictive distribution is the \emph{negative log-likelihood} (NLL), that evaluates the likelihood of the ground truth trajectories~\citep{IvanovicPavone2019} under an estimate of the predicted distribution, typically obtained by Gaussian kernel density estimation~\citep{parzen1962}.
-More recently, the \emph{Average Mahalanobis Distance} has also been introduced as a robust alternative to $\text{minADE/minFDE}$ that combines the distance between generated trajectories and ground truth with the variance of the predictions~\citep{Social-Implicit}.
+Another metric for multimodal prediction that focuses on the quality of the predictive distribution is the \emph{negative log-likelihood} (NLL), which evaluates the likelihood of the ground truth trajectories~\citep{IvanovicPavone2019} under an estimate of the predicted distribution, typically obtained by Gaussian kernel density estimation~\citep{parzen1962}.
+Complementarily, the \emph{Average Causal Effect} (ACE)~\citep{ACE} evaluates whether the predicted trajectories correctly capture the causal influence between interacting agents.
+It measures the deviation between predicted and true causal effects under counterfactual agent removals, thus going beyond geometric accuracy to assess the causal structure underlying the model’s predictions.
+More recently, the \emph{Average Mahalanobis Distance} has been introduced as a robust alternative to $\text{minADE/minFDE}$.
+This metric accounts not only for the distance between generated trajectories and ground truth, but also for the variance of the predictions~\citep{Social-Implicit}.
 The \emph{Average Maximum Eigenvalue} of the covariance matrix of the predicted distribution has also been introduced as a complementary metric to evaluate the overall spread of the predictive trajectories, and thus the confidence of the predictions~\citep{Social-Implicit}.